Top 5 historic sites Croatia

 Photo: The view from the air of the Diocletian Palace

-Diocletian's Palace is a complex of apartments, churches, squares, and narrow streets, all surrounded by large city walls without windows on the ground floor.
-The palace is rectangular in shape.
-There are 4 entrances to the palace, one on each side of the world.
+Diocletian's Palace is a rectangular complex of apartments, churches, squares, and narrow streets, all surrounded by large city walls without windows on the ground floor.
+There are 4 entrances, one on each side of the palace.

 Outdoor dining terrace in the restaurant Kinoteka in Diocletians Palace